StevenBlack/vocab/vocabulary.md

 ### dilatory
 Moving slowly and causing delay.
-A turtle moves in a dilatory way.
-The word has nothing to do with dilating, which is what your eye doctor does to your pupils, or depilatory, which is a fancy way to say Nair.

 ### dilettante
 A person with a superficial interest in art or any branch of knowledge; a dabbler.
-A dilettante is a person who doesn't hold a job and spends the days browsing through museums, taking art classes, renting old movies and cooking meals with exotic ingredients.

 ### dingbat
-Though Archie Bunker used this word as a form of playful insult, the word really means a piece of ornamental border, such as a trim of contrasting wallpaper or a decorative piece of type.
-Calling someone a dingbat is tantamount to calling them a bit of decoration.
+A piece of ornamental border, such as a trim of contrasting wallpaper or a decorative piece of type.

 ### diphthong
-Asyllable containing two letters used to make a single sound.
+A syllable containing two letters used to make a single sound.
 For example the ou in sound.

 ### diptych